 We’ve talked a lot about the recent story of an autonomous Uber vehicle, killing a pedestrian in Arizona, but it is important to understand your rights following an accident with an Uber vehicle with a driver.
 We often field the question of whether or not you can sue Uber or Lyft in order to obtain compensation for your injuries, and the answer is yes.
 There are several different directions you may be able to go when filing a lawsuit against the driver.
 However, it is important to note that, in most cases, you cannot sue Uber itself.
 Drivers for rideshare companies like Uber and Lyft are contract workers, not employees, which means you cannot sue the company.
 There have been cases where people have tried, but it never turns out in their favor.
 Both Uber and Lyft have denied liability for accidents, making it a difficult task to try and move forward with a lawsuit.

 Whether you find yourself involved in an accident with an Uber driver as a passenger or as the driver of another vehicle, please give Shamieh Law a call.
 We understand how stressful these types of accidents can be and will work with you to make sure you receive full compensation for your injuries.
-While you may not be able to sue Uber directly, you do have several other options that will ensure you are compensated for your injuries and any damages.
+While you may not be able to sue Uber directly, your uber accident lawyer will walk you through several other options that will ensure you are compensated for your injuries and any damages.